ravendb/book/Intro/Intro.md

 own transactions.

 That seems silly to talk about, I'm aware, but there are databases out there who don't have this.
-Given how much work this particular feature has brought us, I can emphasis with the wish to just drop ACID behaviour, because making a database that is both high performance and fully transactional is anything but trivial.
+Given how much work this particular feature has been, I can empathise with the wish to just drop ACID behaviour, because making a database that is both high performance and fully transactional is anything but trivial.
 That said, I think that this is one of the most basic requirements from a database, and RavenDB has it out of the box.